hyomuk-kim/hyomuk-kim.github.io/_portfolio/project1_visual_odometry.md

 <!-- <br/><img src='/images/500x300.png'> -->

 _Information_
 * _Jan.
-2022 ~ Present @Robot Intelligence Team with 3 members._
+2022 ~ Present at Robot Intelligence Team with 3 members._

-> _Since it's an ongoing project, please understand that I may not be able to provide detailed explanations here due to security concerns._
+> _Since this is an ongoing project, please understand that I can only provide a somewhat abstract description and cannot go into detailed explanations here due to security concerns._

 ### Goal